trevorqhl/blog/_posts/jekyll/2020-04-18-jekyll-install.md

 # Once you are satisfied, check git status
 git status

-# If there is new files
+# If there are new files to add
 git add .

 # commit to local repo